-Eliminate SCUF's historical intangible asset amortization expense \$(2,945) Recognize amortization expense related to purchased identifiable intangible assets, primarily customer relationships and trade name, based on preliminary fair values which are amortized over four and fifteen years of useful life, respectively 1.549 Eliminate SCUF's historical depreciation expense (650) Recognize depreciation expense resulting from fair value adjustment relating to property and equipment 1,395 Eliminate historical stock-based compensation expense of SCUF's equity plan that was paid out and terminated as of the SCUF Acquisition Closing Date (177) Recognize stock-based compensation expense under our equity plan as a result of SCUF's employees enrolled after the acquisition 504 Eliminate SCUF's historical compensation costs directly attributable to the acquisition and will not have a continuing impact on our results of operations (970) Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will have a continuing impact on our results of operation 509 Eliminate SCÜF's historical transaction costs and our historical acquisition-related cost related to the SCUF acquisition as these charges will not have a continuing impact on our results of operations (9,164) Total \$(9,949) (d) Represents the following adjustments to interest expense (in thousands): Eliminate SCUF's historical interest expense and amortization of debt issuance costs as the historical debt was fully repaid on the SCUF Acquisition Closing Date \$ 5,319 Recognize interest expense and amortization of debt discount and debt issuance costs associated with the additional \$115.0 million borrowed on the SCUF Acquisition Closing Date to fund the acquisition and pay down our outstanding revolver.
+Eliminate SCUF's historical intangible asset amortization expense \$(2,945) Recognize amortization expense related to purchased identifiable intangible assets, primarily customer relationships and trade name, based on preliminary fair values which are amortized over four and fifteen years of useful life, respectively 1.549 Eliminate SCUF's historical depreciation expense (650) Recognize depreciation expense resulting from fair value adjustment relating to property and equipment 1,395 Eliminate historical stock-based compensation expense of SCUF's equity plan that was paid out and terminated as of the SCUF Acquisition Closing Date (177) Recognize stock-based compensation expense under our equity plan as a result of SCUF's employees enrolled after the acquisition 504 Eliminate SCUF's historical compensation costs directly attributable to the acquisition and will not have a continuing impact on our results of operations (970) Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will have a continuing impact on our results of operation 509 Eliminate SCUF's historical transaction costs and our historical acquisition-related cost related to the SCUF acquisition as these charges will not have a continuing impact on our results of operations (9,164) Total \$(9,949) (d) Represents the following adjustments to interest expense (in thousands): Eliminate SCUF's historical interest expense and amortization of debt issuance costs as the historical debt was fully repaid on the SCUF Acquisition Closing Date \$ 5,319 Recognize interest expense and amortization of debt discount and debt issuance costs associated with the additional \$115.0 million borrowed on the SCUF Acquisition Closing Date to fund the acquisition and pay down our outstanding revolver.
 The additional debt proceeds were received net of \$3.5 million of debt discount and issuance costs, in aggregate.
 The interest expense for the pro forma adjustment is estimated using an all-in rate of 5.9% on December 31, 2019 (7,556) Eliminate our historical interest expense related to borrowings from the revolver which was fully repaid at the SCUF Acquisition Closing Date 2,758 Total \$ 521

 - (e) This adjustment reflects the income tax effect of the pro forma adjustments based on the estimated blended federal and state statutory tax rate in effect during the year ended December 31, 2019 of 24.5% and estimated foreign jurisdiction statutory tax rate of 19.0%, and also a \$2.1 million adjustment to reverse the tax benefit from the realization of deferred tax assets as a result of acquiring SCUF that is not expected to have a continuing impact to our operating results.
-The pro forma adjustment does not reflect the future effective tax rate impact of potential U.S. taxes on foreign earnings. - (f) On December 19, 2019, our direct parent, EagleTree, issued additional units to raise capital for the consideration payable for the acquisition of SCUF.
-EagleTree issued 14,092,098 units, which following the Reorganization represents 7,046,049 shares of our common stock, as a result of the capital call, for a total capital contribution of \$53.5 million.
-In addition, part of SCUF's purchase consideration was settled by the issuance of 2,110,818 units of EagleTree, which following the Reorganization represents 1,055,408 shares of our common stock with a fair value of approximately \$8.0 million at the SCUF Acquisition Closing Date.
-These additional shares are assumed outstanding as of the beginning of the year ended December 31, 2019.
+The pro forma adjustment does not reflect the future effective tax rate impact of potential U.S. taxes on foreign earnings. - (f) On December 19, 2019, EagleTree issued units to raise capital for the consideration payable for the acquisition of SCUF.
+EagleTree issued 14,092,098 units as a result of the capital call, for a total capital contribution of \$53.5 million.
+In addition, part of SCUF's purchase consideration was settled by the issuance of 2,110,818 units of EagleTree with a fair value of approximately \$8.0 million at the SCUF Acquisition Closing Date.
+These additional units are assumed outstanding as of the beginning of the year ended December 31, 2019.